 Implement a Security Culture

 Take care of yourself and your community.
-Don't gossip, brag or ask for compromising or unnecessary information about medical marijuana operations and activities.
+Don't gossip, brag or ask for compromising or unnecessary information about medical cannabis operations and activities.
 Although such behavior may be entertaining, it puts you at greater risk of arrest and law enforcement officers may use personal splits to divide the community.
-When you are about to discuss your personal involvement in any medical marijuana activity, consider the following:
+When you are about to discuss your personal involvement in any medical cannabis activity, consider the following:

 - Would you want this person to have to talk about this in court, or perjure him or herself?
 Think carefully: you may be giving people information that may cause harm to you or to them.